kaltura-vpaas/personal-capture-sample-application/README.md

 ## Download links for the latest version of Kaltura Capture

 Before launch is available, the application must be installed.
-The download URLS for both Windows and OSX can be found in the global Kaltura UiConf object.
+The download URLs for both Windows and OSX can be found in the global Kaltura UiConf object.
 Right at the beginning of the php script, after configuring and setting a new Kaltura Session on a Client object, you'll find this line `list($windows, $osx) = getDownloadLinks($client);`

 **getDownloadLinks()** looks for a uiConf object with the name "KalturaCaptureVersioning" and then decodes the returned json.
 Both download links, which are found in the config object of the uiConf, are returned from the function.